krscoolhub/Python_assingment/README.md

 Q67.
 What is the use of values() function?

 Q68.
 What are loops in Python?
+Ans:
+Looping means repeating something over and over until a particular condition is satisfied.
+A for loop in Python is a control flow statement that is used to repeatedly execute a group of statements as long as the condition is satisfied.
+Such a type of statement is also known as an iterative statement.

 Q69.
 How many type of loop are there in Python?
+Ans:
+There are two types of loops in Python, for and while.

 Q70.
 What is the difference between for and while loops?